 Apple never entertains such phishing scams online, and therefore, the company asks users to contact Apple in case of any suspicious messages or emails are circulated.
 You can also report phishing and other malicious activities to Apple.

 How to Identify and Report Phishing Emails to Apple

 Phishing is to cheat users by sending genuine-looking emails or messages to get private information, bank account, social security number, passwords, and other details.
 Sometimes, this activity is also done by fake calls.
-Thankfully, there are some ways to identify such scamsters who are active in activities of phishing.
+Thankfully, there are some ways to identify such scamsters who are active in the activities of phishing.

 Check the Source

 When you receive an SMS or email at your phone number or email address, check the source of senders.
-Most often, it is Unknown source that sends such emails and text messages.
+Most often, it is an Unknown source that sends such emails and text messages.
 A phishing content does not have any legitimate source.

 Usually, a nefarious message is addressed to thousands of users.
 Scamsters carpet-bomb the people with links that lead to a mysterious website.
-They use generic greetings as they don’t know names of receivers.
+They use generic greetings as they don’t know the names of receivers.
 You will be greeted as “Dear customer.”

 When you read the message or email, you can spot a few grammar mistakes.
 It is not a well-drafted email or message that explains any product or service.
 Most often, it is a text that entices you to click on some link, photo, or video.